Tri-City Dust Devils: History

 In 1999 a group called Portland Family Entertainment claimed the Portland territory for AAA franchise.
 The Portland Rockies had been playing in the Rose City since 1995.
 Portland Family Entertainment, who had purchased the Albuquerque Dukes franchise would be relocating to Portland for the 2000 season.
 On July 10 long time owner Jack Cain, who had owned the Rockies franchise dating back to the Bend Phillies, sold the franchise to Portland Family Entertainment.
 Forced to vacate Portland with arrival of the AAA club, the franchise moved up the Columbia River to the Tri-Cities area.

-Upon relocating to the Tri-Cities the team adopted a new unique nickname, Dust Devils.
-Vice President and general manager Derrel Ebert “We’re pretty big in the agricultural industries around here.
+Upon relocating to the Tri-Cities, the team adopted a new unique nickname, Dust Devils.
+Vice President and general manager Derrel Ebert remarked, “We’re pretty big in the agricultural industries around here.
 With all the farms and all the dirt, we also have a high amount of wind that comes through.
 We literally get dirt devils, dust devils, those types of mini-tornado type things that come barreling through here at times.”

 In their inaugural season the Dust Devils compiled a record of 39-36 to finish second in the north division standings.
 Despite a losing record, Tri-City won their first division title in 2007.
 The Dust Devils faced Salem-Keizer in the championship series, but fell to the Volcanoes in four games.

 In 2015 the Dust Devils ended their long standing affiliation with the Colorado Rockies.
 Tri-City signed a player development contract with the San Diego Padres.

 Due to the COVID-19 pandemic, the Minor League Baseball season was cancelled.
 In the winter of 2020 as part the reorganization of minor league baseball, Tri-City received an invitation to play as High-A affiliate of Los Angeles Angels.
 In a further change, they were organized into the High-A West along with five other teams previously of the Northwest League.
 In 2022, the High-A West became known as the Northwest League, the name historically used by the regional circuit prior to the 2021 reorganization.

 The Dust Devils' front office is headed up by president Brent Miles and vice president / general manager Derrel Ebert.
 Prior to Ebert taking over as VP/GM in September 2009, Monica Ortega held the position from 2008 to 2009 as the only female general manager in the Northwest League.
 The principal owner of the team is hall of famer George Brett, with Miles as a minority owner.